ADHD & Executive Function

 Kim S., School Counselor

-I feel so much less stress, as a parent.
-I knew I probably needed to be more consistent, set limits, and create structure, but now I have the tools and confidence to really make the changes for me and for my child.
+I feel so much less stress, as a parent….now I have the tools and confidence to really make the changes for me and for my child.

 Jane S.

-Your presentation provided easy-to-implement practical suggestions for empowering those who work with children and adolescents with ADHD, executive functioning, and other related challenges, as well as recognizing and understanding their own as well as the students’ strengths.
-Our attendees were inspired and engaged.
-We admire how you responded so well to the questions and gave great advice, ideas and comfort with your responses.
+Your presentation provided easy-to-implement practical suggestions for empowering those who work with children with ADHD, and other related challenges, as well as recognizing and understanding their own as well as the student’s strengths.
+We admire how you responded so well to the questions and gave great advice, ideas and comfort with your responses.”

-Ellen Maiseloff, MA, Opening the Doors Partnership Program, Jewish Federation of Metropolitan Detroit
+Ellen M, MA Opening the Doors Partnership Program Jewish Federation of Metropolitan Detroit

 Latest Blogs